loginom/loginom-help-en-omegat/data/processors/func/calc-func/other.md

 **MD5(String)**

-* String is a string for which MD5 value is calculated.
+* String: the string for which MD5 value is calculated.

 Function returns HEX value MD5 calculated on the basis of the given string.
 Calculations are performed with the String characters sequence using UTF-8 encoding.